KubaO/resilient-ll-parsing-py/README.md

 Academic literature suggests another lens to use when looking at this problem: error recovery.
 Rather than just recognizing incomplete constructs, the parser can attempt to guess a minimal edit which completes the construct and gets rid of the syntax error.
-From this angle, the above example would look rather like [`fn fib_rec(f1: u32, /* ) {} */` ,]{.display} where the stuff in a comment is automatically inserted by the parser.
+From this angle, the above example would look rather like `fn fib_rec(f1: u32, /* ) {} */`, where the stuff in a comment is automatically inserted by the parser.

 Resilience is a more fruitful framing to use for a language server --- incomplete code is the ground truth, and only the user knows how to correctly complete it.
-An language server can only offer guesses and suggestions, and they are more precise if they employ post-parsing semantic information.
+A language server can only offer guesses and suggestions, and they are more precise if they employ post-parsing semantic information.

 Error recovery might work better when emitting understandable syntax errors, but, in a language server, the importance of clear error messages for _syntax_ errors is relatively lower, as highlighting such errors right in the editor synchronously with typing usually provides tighter, more useful tacit feedback.